jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 This approach truly gives you the best of both worlds.
 You can keep your most sensitive data or high-performance systems on-premise (in a modernized way, of course) while using the public cloud for what it does best.
 For instance, you could tap into the cloud's massive computing power for demanding AI workloads or use its cheaper storage for archiving.

-The goal of any **data modernization services** partner should be to design the right architecture for your specific security, compliance, and performance needs—not to push a one-size-fits-all cloud solution.
+The goal of any **data modernization services** partner should be to design the right architecture for your specific security, compliance, and performance needs - not to push a one-size-fits-all cloud solution.

 ### How Do We Actually Measure the ROI on This?